TL:DR

 Terraform is an Infrastructure as a Code (IaaC) tool widely used to manage infrastructure.
 It allows you to define required resources in a declarative manner.
 All our cloud infrastructure such as VPCs, Kubernetes Clusters, RDS, S3 Buckets, Service Accounts are provisioned and maintained by Terraform.

 Our product is growing at a rapid pace and Terraform allows us to build our IaaC in a fast and easy manner.
 But on Day 2, we faced an issue that Terraform was taking unexpected actions that were destroying our resources.
-We were using Loops incorrectly, and were not able to change existing resources anymore, just add new ones.
+We were using Terraform Loops incorrectly, and were not able to change existing resources anymore, just add new ones.
 We refactored our code and would like to share it to help you avoid a headache.

 Sometimes we need to create multiple resources at once.
 So what do we do?

 I'm kidding, of course, we would not make it like this as it would break the DRY principle.
-We use loops instead.

 - Count Loops: The simplest way to make a loop based on predefined or counted numbers to create resources.